 If mold is allowed to grow, it can lead to severe damages to property values.
 In one study of toxic mold, the average discount for affected property was a 59% decrease in value.

 Call us for a mold remediation quote today!
-We serve Toms River, Edison, Princeton Junction and many nearby areas, including Princeton Junction, Woodbridge, Princeton, Union, Freehold, Piscataway, Far Hills and other parts of New Jersey.
+We serve Toms River, Woodbridge, Cherry Hill and many nearby areas, including Princeton Junction, Bridgewater, Old Bridge, Middletown, Lakewood, Piscataway, New Brunswick and other parts of New Jersey.

 High humidity contributes not only to discomfort at any temperature but it a major cause of moisture in an indoor environment.
 And that moisture can lead to mold.
 Dehumidifiers keep your relative humidity levels down, making spaces comfortable and maintaining an environment not conducive to mold growth.